Jude Munro (Chair)

 He was a Ministerial appointee for six years of the Victorian Catchment Management Council and a founding Board member on the Victoria Walks Board.
 He has worked extensively for state, regional and local government, conducted his own consulting business for 16 years and for 12 years taught at RMIT and La Trobe universities in planning and community development.

-Jennifer is one of Australia’s most experienced property lobbyists and is a champion of promoting women in the property industry.
-She sits on the Property Council Executive Committee, the Women’s Property Initiatives Board, the Building Advisory Council and the Building Industry Consultative Council.
+Jennifer is one of Australia’s most experienced property lobbyists and business manager.
+Jennifer is a champion of promoting women and broader diversity across businesses and industry.
+She has held positions on the Property Council Executive Committee, the Women’s Property Initiatives Board, the Victorian Building Advisory Council and the Victorian Building Industry Consultative Council.

 Laurinda Gardner is a board director, organisational change consultant and career coach.
 Laurinda has over 25 years senior executive experience and was formerly a Deputy Secretary with the Victorian Department of Treasury and Finance and a Director at the City of Melbourne.
 Most recently she was one of three government appointed administrators at the City of Greater Geelong.